aaronjamesyoung/ajy-digitalgarden/src/site/notes/index.md

 I'm a trail runner and JavaScript developer located in Bend, Oregon.

 Welcome to my website.
+It's more a collection of notes (which I update over time) rather than strictly a blog.
 Here's some stuff you can do:

 * Follow me on [Strava](https://www.strava.com/athletes/aaronjamesyoung) to see my running adventures
 * Get in touch about working on a web development project.
 I work with Vue, Node, and WordPress.
 Please check my [[Résumé\|Résumé]] and [[Contact Me\|Contact Me]] if you’re interested in working together.